Digitalone1/EasyEffects-Presets/README.md

 Since the upward compressor raises noise also, a **Gate** is used on top of everything to reduce this side effect.
 Multiband Compressor will reduce sound quality, so the **Perfect Equalizer** (by [Ziyad Nazem](https://www.ziyadnazem.com/post/956431457/the-perfect-eq-settings-unmasking-the-eq)) is introduced to improve it before the limiter.

 An additional version adds the **Crystalizer** after the Multiband Compressor to extend the dynamic range a little bit.

 ## Using headphones?

 With headphones I recommend to add the **Crossfeed** effect at the last position, after the Limiter (no worries about clipping, the Crossfeed generally lowers the amplitude and does not output above 0 dB).
 I use the _Jmeier_ preset, but also _Default_ and _Cmoy_ ones can be chosen as you like.

-## Why not a single compressor?
+## Why not a single Compressor?

 I used downward compressors many times and noticed that higher the rate, lower the quality.
 So if you want to preserve some quality, you need to set a low rate, but low rates do not reduce the dynamic range sufficiently as needed in certain situations.

 Therefore an upward compressor is used to raise signals below a certain threshold, then a multiband compressor is set with a low rate.

 Obviously, the quality is not the same as original, but it's better than a compressor with high rate.
 Take in consideration that this is intended to be used only to get a quite steady level in high dynamic contents.